nicklasjepsen/daglig-eftertanke/README.md

 **Tip:** If you see errors, make sure you installed the .NET SDK and are in the correct folder.

 You’re now running your first C# console app!

----

-Let me know if you want to add code usage examples, .env setup, or Docker info as part of the README too.